pyavitz/rpi-img-builder/README.md

 /etc/opt/wpa_supplicant.manual

-If you want use ethernet instead of wifi, use command: 'swh -d' to disable wifi after booting to os
+If you want use ethernet instead of wifi, use command: 'swh -d' to disable wifi after booting to OS.
 ```

 ### Ubuntu